pakeke-constructor/umg-mod-monorepo/move_behaviour/readme.md

     type = anything from MOVE_TYPES,

     target = "redTeam", -- target is the closest redTeam entity.
-    -- alternatively, if `ent.pathfindTarget` is set, it will ignore this value, -- and target that entity instead.
+    -- alternatively, if `ent.moveBehaviourTarget` is set, it will ignore this value, -- and target that entity instead.

     activateDistance = 200,
     -- the distance required for a new target to be selected.

+    deactivateDistance = 250,
+    -- the distance required for

     -- OPTIONAL VALUES:

-    -- only used with `circle` pathfind type: circleRadius = 50 -- circles around target with radius of 50 units
+    -- only used with `circle` pathfind type: circleRadius = 50, -- circles around target with radius of 50 units circlePeriod = 3, -- X second loop period

     -- only used with `kite` pathfind type: kiteRadius = 50 -- kites at a radius of 50 units